nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. User specifies index of contact, a multi-valued field, and the index of entry to delete.

 2. NetworkBook updates the contact by deleting the entry from the field's list.

+2. NetworkBook updates the displayed contact card of the person.

    Use case ends.